Stravaig-Projects/Stravaig.Extensions.Configuration.Diagnostics/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 # <title>

 <!--
+Thank you for taking the time to contribute to this project.

-Fill in all the sections.
+Please, fill in all the sections.
 Replace items surrounded by chevrons appropriately.
 -->

 ## Issue